bru32/MetSelect-SNAG-List/SNAG_2.md

 ##  #2 **_Condenser Selection Search only delivered single unit_**

-*Issue:* Stating that a condenser is required with 69.2kW of THR, the tool selected a single coil with less capacity than the required capacity.
+**Issue:** Stating that a condenser is required with 69.2kW of THR, the tool selected a single coil with less capacity than the required capacity.

 ![alt text](UndersizedCondenser.JPG "Undersized Condenser Selection")

-*Requierment:* In some instances the software has multiple options, but in this case it shows only one, we would like a minimum of
+**Requierment:** In some instances the software has multiple options, but in this case it shows only one, we would like a minimum of
 3 units to be selectable

-*Example:* Currently used by MTC as an example
+**Example:** Currently used by MTC, as an example

 ![alt text](RecSelector.JPG "Condenser Selection Preview")